jfecher/ante/README.md

 - [ ] Multiple backends, possibly GCCJIT/cranelift for faster debug builds
 - [ ] Reasonable C/C++ interop with clang api
 - [ ] Build system built into standard library
+    - Ante should always be able to build itself along with any required libraries, the main question is how should a build system interact facilitate the more complex tasks of building other languages or running arbitrary programs like yacc/bison.

 ---